 Either way, these symptoms are uncomfortable, even painful, and can make sticking to a sugar free food plan challenging if you don’t have the right tools to manage them.

-I outline these tools in my Staying Hydrated and Minimizing ‘Keto Flu’ Guide available for members of the 30-Day Sugar Free(dom) Challenge.
+I outline these tools in my Hydration & Sugar-withdrawal Guide available for free for members of the 30-Day Sugar Free(dom) Challenge.

 Now you may be wondering, why would a healthy, whole food, low sugar style of eating be lower in electrolytes than a high-sugar, processed-food Standard American Diet?